bdpedigo/talks/slides/berlin-2024/berlin-2024.md

 </div>
 <div>

-> Would you rather have lots of noisy connectivity measurements or a little bit of high-quality data?
+> Would you rather have many noisy connectivity measurements, or a few high-quality ones?

-There exists regimes where you'd prefer either, _depending on the question_
+> There exists cases where you'd actually prefer the "sloppy" version

 </div>
 </div>